 - 1/3 c. softened Butter

 - Preheat oven to 325.

-- I like to make the crumb topping first… add flour, brown sugar together in a small bowl.
-Combine until well mixed.
+- Prepare crumb topping: Add flour and brown sugar together in a small bowl.
+Combine until well mixed and set aside.

-- Fill each muffin cup 2/3 of the way full and top with the crumb topping.
+- Fill each muffin cup 2/3 full of batter and top with the crumb topping.